 Neff, K. D., & Germer, C. K. (2013).
 A pilot study and randomized controlled trial of the mindful self-compassion program.
 Journal of Clinical Psychology, 69(1), 28-44.

-Participants in an eight-week Mindful Self-Compassion (MSC) program, which included practicing the self-compassion break, among other exercises, reported feeling greater self-compassion at the end of the program than they had at the beginning.
-Their self-compassion at the end of the eight weeks was also greater than that of a comparison group that didn’t participate in the program.
-The MSC participants also reported greater mindfulness and life satisfaction, and lower depression, anxiety, and stress, than the comparison group.
+People in an eight-week Mindful Self-Compassion (MSC) program, which included practicing the Self-Compassion Break, among other exercises, reported feeling greater self-compassion at the end of the program than they had at the beginning and when compared to a group that didn’t participate.
+The (largely Caucasian) MSC participants also reported greater mindfulness and life satisfaction, and lower depression, anxiety, and stress, than the comparison group.

 The three elements in this practice—mindfulness, common humanity, and self-kindness—all play important roles in increasing self-compassion.
 Mindfulness allows people to step back and recognize that they are experiencing suffering, without judging suffering as something bad that they should try to avoid.
 Sometimes people fail to notice when they are in pain, or deny that they are suffering because it brings up feelings of weakness or defeat.
 Common humanity reminds people of their connection with other people—all of whom suffer at some point in their lives—and eases feelings of loneliness and isolation.
 Self-kindness is an active expression of caring toward the self that can help people clarify their intentions for how they want to treat themselves.

 Going through these steps in response to a stressful experiences can help people replace their self-critical voice with a more compassionate one, one that comforts and reassures rather than berating them for shortcomings.
 That makes it easier to work through stress and reach a place of calm, acceptance, and happiness.